HimanshuDorbi/CRUD-App/README.md

 - Node.js and npm installed.
 - MongoDB installed and running.

-Now clone the reopsitory to your local dekstop
+Now clone the repository to your local desktop

 ## Cloning command